bitcoin/bitcoin/depends/README.md

 - `riscv32-linux-gnu` for Linux RISC-V 32 bit
 - `riscv64-linux-gnu` for Linux RISC-V 64 bit
 - `s390x-linux-gnu` for Linux S390X
-- `armv7a-linux-android` for Android ARM 32 bit
-- `aarch64-linux-android` for Android ARM 64 bit
-- `x86_64-linux-android` for Android x86 64 bit

-The paths are automatically configured and no other options are needed unless targeting [Android](../doc/build-android.md).
+The paths are automatically configured and no other options are needed.

 ### Install the required dependencies: Ubuntu & Debian